First Aid FAQOur Policies and Guarantees

 Other Frequently Asked Questions

-Q: For Level 3: What if I miss class time due to illness, family emergency etc, am I still eligible to take the exam?
+Q: What if I miss time in my OFA Level 3 course due to illness, family emergency etc, am I still eligible to take the exam?

 A: All students in Level 3 program must attend all 70 hours to be eligible for certification.
 As long as you have satisfied the conditions to be eligible for our retraining, there are options.
 If you have not missed very much time, we may be able to provide extra training (fee applicable) or we can transfer you into the next course date that has availability ($150.00 transfer fee)

-Q: For Level 2: If I have English as a second language or concerns about my reading ability etc, can the instructor read out the questions to me?
+Q: If I have English as a second language or concerns about my reading ability etc, can the instructor read out the questions to me?

 A: Yes, an oral exam can be arranged, please just let the instructor know prior to your exam.